soufianemoutei/InSight/_posts/2017-11-22-instructions.md

       We look at the squares (x,y-1) (if y >= 1), (x,y+1) (if y < MAP_HEIGHT-1), (x-1,y) (if x >= 1) and (x+1,y) (if x < MAP_WIDTH-1);
       numberOfObstaclesAround = the number of obstacle squares within the 4 squares;

-      If numberOfObstaclesAround is larger than three, change (x,y) to an obstacle: map[y][x] = OBSTACLE;
+      If numberOfObstaclesAround is larger than or equals three, change (x,y) to an obstacle: map[y][x] = OBSTACLE;
     }
     numberOfObstaclesAround = 0;